Adam Duvall Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Rangers' 3.89 team ERA ranks eighth across all MLB pitching staffs.

-- Rangers pitchers combine to allow 90 home runs (one per game), the eighth-fewest in the league.
+- Rangers pitchers combine to allow 90 home runs (one per game), the seventh-fewest in baseball.

-- His last time out came on Saturday against the Houston Astros, when the righty tossed six innings, surrendering five earned runs while allowing seven hits.
+- The right-hander's most recent time out came on Saturday against the Houston Astros, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.